 We live in a world that strives for and prides in inclusivity.
 Therefore, it is uncommon to walk into a store and miss a black doll on the shelves.
 If you don’t want to go to a store, you can always order one online from the comfort of your home.
-At Baba me, we sell beautiful black dolls that your kid will love to add to their collection.
+At Baba me, we’ve found a selection of beautiful black dolls that your kid will love to add to their collection.

 Black dolls have come a long way.
 Behind the cute black dolls of today is a long story of overcoming obstacles of racial stereotypes and prejudice.
 These dolls have a history that dates back to the mid-19th century when the first manufactured dolls were produced in France and Germany.
 Dolls from these countries were predominantly made from porcelain and bisque and imposed the “white European ideal of beauty.”